Interview Prep

 That tension is the point.

 Experienced candidates fail these questions more often than you would expect.
-They have spent years building confidence in their skills and the vulnerability questions catch them off guard.
+They have spent years building confidence in their skills and the anxiety of vulnerability questions catches them off guard.

 A senior engineer who can whiteboard a system design in 20 minutes will freeze when asked to name a weakness.